Dagwood Bumstead: Appearances in other media

 Over the years, Dagwood has appeared not only in daily newspapers, but also in comic books, Big Little Books, Whitman novels for children and other print materials, as well as radio, film, and television.
 Arthur Lake played Dagwood in the Blondie film series (1938–50), radio series and the short-lived 1957 TV series.
 Hal Le Roy portrayed Dagwood in the pilot for the 1957 series.
 Will Hutchins played him in the 1968 TV series.
 He made several cameo appearances in Garfield Gets Real, alongside Grimmy from Mother Goose and Grimm.
 Dagwood and his wife also made a cameo appearance in a Garfield strip originally published April 1, 1997.
-In a fourth wall break, Garfield refers to this as "moving to a different comic strip".
+In a fourth wall break, Garfield refers to this as "moving to a different comic strip" as part of the comic strip switcheroo that day, which also saw Garfield make a cameo in that day's Blondie strip.
 Dagwood made another appearance in Garfield comic strips on August 20, 2005, to invite Jon and Garfield for Blondie and his anniversary party.

 Dagwood also made a cameo appearance in the 1946 cartoon Hollywood Canine Canteen, where his wife Blondie and he (named Dogwood in this short) are portrayed as anthropomorphic dogs working in a snack bar.
-Penny Singleton and Arthur Lake voiced these characters, respectively.
+Sara Berner and Paul Corley voiced these characters, respectively.

 In the song "Homemade Mummy", alternative rapper Aesop Rock briefly refers to Dagwood.